bf93023/Hypersonics/README.md

 # Aircraft Performance Analysis Readme

 This Python script is designed to perform an analysis of aircraft performance based on various input parameters.
-The analysis includes calculations for take-off, climb, cruise, landing, and glide phases.
+The analysis includes calculations for take-off and climb, cruise, then landing and glide phases.
 The results are then visualized through plots showcasing climb distance, percentage of cruise distance, and total time across different lift/drag ratios and cruise Mach numbers.

 ## Requirements